Skip to content

 Along with tying executive compensation to reaching eco-milestones and pledging to publish its Scope 3 emissions—the collective emissions of its entire supply chain—it released one of the most comprehensive sustainability reports in commercial business.

-Just Invented: Infinitely Recyclable Plastic
+Infinitely Recyclable Plastics

 "Infinitely recyclable plastic."
 Those three words have never been used in the same sentence before now.